sav-che/TL-2/Authors/Yatabe, Ryôkichi {std. Yatabe}.md

-> [!cite] BHL link: this entry starts at [page 488](https://www.biodiversitylibrary.org/item/103250#page/548/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 488](https://www.biodiversitylibrary.org/page/33066828) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Yatabe, Ryôkichi (1851-1899), Japanese botanist; BS Cornell 1876; studied with A. Gray and Farlow at Harvard; first professor of botany at Tokyo Imperial University; founder of the Botanical Society of Japan and president of the Higher Teacher's College; director of the Botanic Gardens Tokyo Imperial University 1877-1890. (*Yatabe*).
+Yatabe, Ryôkichi (1851-1899), Japanese botanist; BS Cornell 1876; studied with A. Gray and Farlow at Harvard; first professor of botany at Tokyo Imperial University; founder of the Botanical Society of Japan and president of the Higher Teacher's College; director of the Botanic Gardens Tokyo Imperial University 1877-1890.
+**Abbreviated name**: *Yatabe*

 #### Herbarium and types